aws-samples/serverless-patterns/s3-eventbridge/README.md

 ## Cleanup

+1. Navigate to the S3 buckets in AWS console and delete all artifacts so that buckets become empty.

-1. Delete the stack
+2. Delete the stack

     ```bash
     aws cloudformation delete-stack --stack-name STACK_NAME
     ```

-1. Confirm the stack has been deleted
+3. Confirm the stack has been deleted

     ```bash
     aws cloudformation list-stacks --query "StackSummaries[?contains(StackName,'STACK_NAME')].StackStatus"